 The State Career Development Conference is a chance for members to compete for a chance to move on to the national conference and represent North Dakota.
 Members will compete in the events they choose and present different situations to judges.
 There are more than 50 events available and each member can compete in more than one event category.
 The conference also features at least one inspiring keynote speaker, leadership or career-based workshops, the Official North Dakota DECA Annual Business Meeting, and the Grand Awards Session.
 Members also have a chance in their sophomore or junior year to run for an association officer position at the state conference.

 The International Career Development Conference (ICDC) is an opportunity for eligible members to compete with the best competitors from all across the country, almost 20,000 of them to be more exact.
 The conference includes a career fair, exhibits, site visits to interesting businesses and attractions, as well as breakout sessions led by top business professionals and leadership teams.
-Each year it is held in a different city and in 2020 it will be held in Nashville, Tennessee.
+Each year it is held in a different city and in 2022 it will be held in Atlanta, Georgia.
 Members who compete will present to judges and meet members from the United States and 11 different countries.